Kyllinge- og svinepostej

 My sister visited my parents’ summer house this week with her new baby and I of course had to come as well.
 On Tuesday a lot of the family came to visit so we were eight grownups for dinner and a three weeks old baby (who is adorable).
 I offered to cook for everyone because hey test subjects!

-I had had my eyes on trying out more postej1 recipes.
+I had had my eyes on trying out more meat pies or postej1 recipes.
 After looking in my recipes books and my time frame I set my eyes on a pork and chicken postej2, which is a 1300’s recipe.
-I also decided to make my game pie as it uses the same crust doughs – and I had made it before and it was good.
+I also decided to make my game pie as it uses the same doughs for the crust – and I had made it before and it was good.
 This time I made it with beef and more grapes which worked really well.

 If you choose to reheat the pie, know that it takes quite some time and that the flavours will intensify.

 Let the dough rest for at least an hour in a bag in the fridge.
 While that rest or you prep the chicken and perhaps have a cup of tea or great the guests.
 Once the filling is done you can assemble the postej itself.
 It takes 35-45 minutes in the oven to bake.
 Remember to serve it with period side dishes and bread.
 I served it with some cooked spinach and fresh steamed pies.

 - 100 milliliters wheat flour mixed with salt and peber

 - 2 1/2 teaspoons powder douce see recipe notes